hpamanji/terraform-zero-to-hero-course/Day_01/06-first-configuration.md

 }
 ```

 **Define a Resource:** This is the block where you declare the infrastructure component you want to create.

+We are creating an S3 bucket with the configuration below.

 ```hcl
 resource "aws_s3_bucket" "my_bucket" {